 How Much Will It Cost for a Subfascial Breast Augmentation with the Surgeons from Chau Plastic Surgery?

 At the initial consultation the surgeon will be able to gather the information necessary to determine how much a patient’s breast implant surgery will cost.
-The initial consultations at Chau Plastic Surgery are complimentary, therefore, if you are interested in learning more about the plastic surgery options that are available, please call (248) 290-8288 to schedule an appointment.
+If you are interested in learning more about the plastic surgery options that are available, please call (248) 290-8288 to schedule an appointment.

 Would Health Insurance Pay for Breast Implant Surgery Near Detroit?